Cap-go/capacitor-data-storage-sqlite/docs/USAGE.md

       });
     };

-    // Initialize the CapacitorDataStorageSQLite plugin
+    // Initialize the CapgoCapacitorDataStorageSqlite plugin
     await this._StoreService.init();
   }